bruvellu/cephalic-furrow/3-text/furrow.md

 <!--TODO: Re-write paragraphs to incorporate wildtype and mutant EFs?-->
 <!--TODO: Move observation of ectopic folding to the next paragraph?-->

+Nevertheless, about 10--15 min after the onset of gastrulation in *btd* and *eve* mutants, we observe the formation of epithelial folds near the canonical position of the cephalic furrow ({@fig:ectopic-folding}b,c, {@fig:initiator}a).

 The appearance of a late fold was first noted in *eve* mutants [@Vincent1997-fa], and only more recently observed in *btd* mutants [@Eritano2020-mi], but their significance and the mechanisms driving their formation have remained unclear.
 Our recordings show that in all embryos where the cephalic furrow fails to initiate properly, several ectopic folds appear near the canonical site of cephalic furrow invagination ({@fig:ectopic-folding}a,b,c, {!@fig:vid-lateral-btd}, {!@fig:vid-lateral-eve}).